Panopticon-Project/panopticon-admin/EXAMPLE_APT.md

 * Primary activities - Attempting to compromise industrial control systems, intellectual property theft

 ### Attack Pattern
-A type of Tactics, Techniques, and Procedures (TTP) that describes ways threat actors attempt to compromise targets.
 * [Phishing](URL to source)
 * [Credential harvesting](URL to source)
 * [DDoS] (URL to source)